Rvndyr/MultiMon-frontend/README.md

 # Twitch Multi-Mon

 Multi-Mon is a tool that allows a twitch user to watch multiple streams at once in 1 browser window.
-Remove the frustration of going into multiple tabs to support your streamer friends with views.
-You can now stay in one window and watch and chat with multiple streamers at once!
+Remove the frustration of going into multiple tabs in your browser to support your favorite streamer.
+You can now stay in one window,chat and watch with multiple streamers at once!

 ## Contributing